Strategic Legal Solutions For Life's Important Moments

 How Is Equitable Distribution Different Than Community Property?

-Only a minority of states have community property law for division of property, assets and debts.
+Only a minority of states have community property law for division of assets and debts.
 This type of division law states that all marital property gets divided equally.
 In an equitable distribution state such as New York, the emphasis of the law is on fair division based on several factors.

 Get Your Questions Answered Today